Allebale/Gamepass-Shortcuts/README.md

 # Gamepass-Dummy-Shortcuts
 Dummy files to use for game launchers like Launchbox or Kodi

-THE SHORTCUTS ARE NOT WORKING - and that is by design.
+MOST OF THE SHORTCUTS ARE NOT WORKING ATM - and that is by design.
 I will change that in the future, if i get the links to work somehow.

 So why use this then, you might ask?